sidmani/dfr/README.md

 The system supports automatic mixed-precision, logging to Tensorboard (`/dfr/logger.py`), checkpointing (`/dfr/ckpt.py`).

-To get a preview of the raycaster in action, clone the repository, run `pip install -r requirements.txt`, and make sure you've got CUDA set up.
+To get a preview of the raycaster in action, clone the repository, run `pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html`, and make sure you've got CUDA set up.
 Then run `python -m tools.raycast`, and you'll get something like this:

 ![cube](cube.png)